-Vice-President Gisela Padilla-Concepcion is not only known for her expertise in marine natural products research, and the biomolecular and biomedical science, but also for her science advocacies.
-She is also considered as a champion of voluntarism and is very active in the campaign to increase awareness in the importance of S&T and R&D to socio-economic development.
+Vice-President Gisela Padilla-Concepcion is not only known for her expertise in marine natural products research, and the biomolecular and biomedical sciences, but also for her science advocacies.
+She is also considered as a champion of voluntarism and is very active in the campaign to increase awareness of the importance of S&T and R&D to socio-economic development.

 From 1997 to 1999, Padilla-Concepcion was President of the Philippine Society of Biochemistry and Molecular Biology.
 In 2004, in an effort to strike interest and attract more people to the sciences, she initiated and became the Editor of Star Science, a weekly science column in the Business Section of the Philippine Star.
 She also founded and is co-Editor of the ISI-listed Philippine Science Letters online free access journal.

 Since 2006, Padilla-Concepcion has organized and led the Philippine-American Academy of Science and Engineering (PAASE) campaign to increase government support for science and technology in the country.
 This resulted in the first allocation of P500 million for the National Science Complex and of P200 million for M.S. and Ph.D. scholarships in the sciences.
-In 2010, she was elected Vice President of the PAASE.
-She is the currently its President.
+In 2011-2012, she served as President of the PAASE.

 In 2007, Padilla-Concepcion chaired the Office of Special Initiatives for the Advancement of the Sciences, under the Office of the Dean of Science, where she was actively involved in the promotion of various programs in the college, as well attracting individuals and groups willing to invest in the sciences.
 She would also chair the Bio-Physico-Chemical Techno Incubation Core Facility of the National Science Complex, operated by the College of Science in UP Diliman.